WSP-LAB/wsp-lab.github.io/research.md

 secure and private.
 Our research interests include the following areas:
 - General topics in Web security/privacy
 - Static and dynamic analysis in finding vulnerabilities
-- Machine learning applications in security
+- Applying machine learning to security
 - Security of machine learning models
 - Side-channel attacks
 - Web authentication